Meet our research team

 Meng Xu is a Sociology Ph.D. candidate at the University of Guelph.
 He holds a BA and an MA in Sociology from Minzu University of China, and his areas of research interest include interactionism, public space, and consumption.
 Meng`s research will focus on the social and cultural implications of everyday interactions in commercialized public spaces in contemporary Chinese society.
 He is currently a Research Assistant on the sociable cities project.

-Devan Hunter is a PhD Student in Sociology at the University of Guelph.
+Devan Hunter is a PhD candidate in Sociology at the University of Guelph.
 Previously, she completed both her BA in Criminal Justice and Public Policy, as well as her MA in Sociology at the University of Guelph.
 Additionally, she holds a Certificate in Food Security from Ryerson University.
 Her MA work focused on values, meanings and lifestyle practices of vegans and how gender identity intersected with this.
 Currently, she is interested in intergenerationality, copresence in everyday life, embodiment, critical social theory and community-based arts organizations.
 She is a Research Assistant on the sociable cities project.

 Past research team